dev-ritik/LoginAction/README.md

 # LoginAction

+A library to help making login activity with firebase

 **version 1.0**

-Almost all Android Apps have a login page to allow users to login into their app.
+Almost all Android Apps have a login activity to allow users to login into their app.
 It is generally the first activity with which your user interacts with.
-For that you need to implement your own logic to login and sign up along with designing a UI for the activity
+For that you need to implement your own logic to login and sign up along with designing a UI for the activity.
+This requires lots of unproductive and repetitive efforts to make the login smooth while checking and catching various errors and exceptions.

-Simple Login Library helps skip the repetitive work and helps in concentrating on the app logic by providing methods for signing in.
+Simple Login Library helps skip the repetitive work and lets you concentrate on the app logic by providing methods for signing in, when working with
+Firebase Authentication.
-#### Login Page:
+#### Login Activity:

-##### A library to help making login page with [Firebase](https://firebase.google.com/docs/auth/) authentication having:
+##### A library to help making login activity with [Firebase](https://firebase.google.com/docs/auth/) authentication having:
  * [Email](https://firebase.google.com/docs/auth/android/password-auth)
  * [Facebook](https://firebase.google.com/docs/auth/android/facebook-login)
  * [Gmail](https://firebase.google.com/docs/auth/android/google-signin)

- login methods for faster login page building for android applications on java.
+ login methods for faster login activity building for android applications on java.

 **Setup**